 Although part of the 'Mills'

-of the Lower-Croft Mills Depot, now form part of a large housing
+Lower-Croft Mills Depot, now form part of a large housing development.

 - photo taken outside the 'Wooden Huts' at Lower-Croft Billet)